 The 15th of August, Assumption of Mary day, was chosen in the beginning to commemorate the new Spanish festival.
 The first Malaga Fair celebration was held on that day in 1491 with a procession of the Virgin through the city from the cathedral to Santiago Church.
 The next year the festival was moved to the 18th of August, the anniversary of the day the city was returned to Spain, and a bull fighting event was added to the Malaga Fair celebration.
 By the 18th century, firecrackers, fireworks and other events had been added to the Spanish festival.

 One of the biggest celebrations of the Malaga Fair took place on the 400th anniversary of the city’s recapturing by Christian armies.
-Recorded clearly in historical documents from 1887, the festivities included the traditional Virgin Victoria procession while the city staged a reenactment of the moment when the Christian monarchs and army entered into the city and reclaimed it.
+Recorded clearly in historical documents from 1887, the festivities included the traditional Virgin Victoria procession while the city staged a reenactment of the moment when the Christian monarchs and army entered the city and reclaimed it.
 Races, floral exhibitions and concerts were also held in addition to the typical bull fighting events that traditionally take place during festivals in Spain.

 Nowadays, the Malaga Fair is celebrated in the Cortijo de Torres neighborhood, where the Palacios de Ferias and Congresos de Málaga buildings are located.
 However, the popular Spanish fair has also been celebrated in other locations such as the Muelle de Heredia, the park and the Teatinos district, among other very well known sites in Malaga.